avrilcoghlan/LittleBookofRMultivariateAnalysis/index.rst

 Contact
 -------

-I will be very grateful if you will send me (`Avril Coghlan <http://www.ucc.ie/microbio/avrilcoghlan/>`_) corrections or suggestions for improvements to my email address a.coghlan@ucc.ie
+I will be very grateful if you will send me (`Avril Coghlan <http://www.sanger.ac.uk/research/projects/parasitegenomics/>`_) corrections or suggestions for improvements to my email address alc@sanger.ac.uk

 License
 -------